She loved to lie in the sun and read paperback novels while my younger sister and I splashed about in a kiddie pool in

 Of all the books mother ever read, the one that resides most in my memory is Herman Wouk's The Winds of War.

 One tranquil July, sprinklers swishing and lawnmowers humming in the distance, mother put her swimsuit on and went outside to sunbathe and finish reading The Winds of War.
-Hours passed while my younger siblings and I frolicked about, until finally, down to the very last page, mother got up for just a moment - as many avid readers do, in order to give reverence and pause just before finishing a good book.
-She finally returned and find our dog, Deacon, gnawing and slobbering over her beloved Winds of War and the very last page missing.
+Hours passed while my younger siblings and I frolicked about.
+Until finally, down to the very last page, mother got up for just a moment - as many avid readers do, in order to give reverence and pause before finishing a good book, until she finally, mother returned and found our dog, Deacon, gnawing and slobbering all over her book, and the very last page was missing.

 But mother was a sly one.
 Swiftly she threw on a blouse and some flip flops, hurried my younger brother and sister and I into a nineteen-sixties station wagon and nary a word, drove like a mad woman down to the local drugstore where she strutted in, sunburned, bare-legged and resolute, three soggy kids in tow, straight toward a spinning rack of books, picked up The Winds Of War, read the very last page then gently placed it back upon the rack, turned, and strutted out the door again.

 Three elderly townsmen stared, jaws agape, at this spectacle they had just witnessed.
 As our dusty Ford Station Wagon eased from the curb, mother proudly proclaimed, "Now that was the best book I have ever read."

 I was impressed with my mother that day and never forgot The Winds of War.
 And years later, during a late night game of Trivial Pursuit, before my husband's drunken college buddy could slur the words from his mouth, I knew the answer to "Who wrote The Winds of War?"

 It was rare moments like these when I cherished my kooky, crafty mother the most.
 She didn't give me much, but she instilled in me a love of reading and books and for that I will be eternally grateful.

 So what's on your summer reading list?